Quietek/Tracy_CSCI2270_FinalProject/README.md

 <h1>Dependencies:</h1>

-<p>The program includes the random library, the iostream library, the queue library, the stdio.h library, the string library, and the iostream library.
-All of these libraries come packaged with C++  .</p>
+<p>The program includes the random library, the iostream library, the queue library, the stdio.h library, the string library, the vector library and the iostream library.
+All of these libraries come packaged with C++.</p>

 <h1>System	Requirements:</h1>